Rohit26071998/My-Amazon-Clone/README.md

 # My-Amazon-Clone
-Amazon clone website using Angular
+Amazon clone website using Angular and Firebase